• Skip to primary navigation

 Kratom requires tropical conditions of humidity, warmth, rich soil and partial shade for good growth.
 Grows very rapidly, up to 2-3 meters a year.
 It goes semi-dormant in the winter here in Vallarta, resuming active growth in May.

-It contains the tryptamine alkaloids, mitragynine and 7-hydroxymitragynine which are similar chemically to yohimbine in structure but not in effect.
+It contains the tryptamine alkaloids, mitragynine and 7-hydroxymitragynine (7-OH) which are similar chemically to yohimbine in structure but not in effect.
 Medicinally, kratom is used as a pain killer, for diarrhea and as a treatment for opiate addiction.
 This plant is illegal in Australia, Denmark, Finland, Israel, Lithuania, Malaysia, Myanmar, Poland, Romania, South Korea, Sweden, United kingdom and in some parts of the US.
-It is not scheduled by the US government.
+The plant, itself, is not scheduled by the US government although the FDA is recommending that 7-hydroxymitragynine (7-OH), a synthetic, concentrated substance derived from kratom leaves, be classified as a Schedule I substance under the Controlled Substances Act.
+Although trace amounts of 7-OH are found in the kratom leaf, kratom products would not be affected by the scheduling recommendation and scheduling would apply only to concentrated 7-OH.
+The predominant alkaloid in kratom is mitragynine, which makes up about 60%-65% of dried leaves.

 The leaves of the Kratom plant contain a variety of alkaloids, including several psychoactive alkaloids and is traditionally prepared and consumed in Southeast Asia, where it has been known to exhibit both painkilling and stimulant qualities, behaving as a mu opioid receptor agonist, and often being used in traditional Thai medicine in a similar way to and often as a replacement for opioid painkillers like morphine.